AngxiaoYue/AngxiaoYue.github.io/index.md

 ## About Me

 I am a second-year Ph.D. student at the Gaoling School of Artificial Intelligence, Renmin University of China.
 I am supervised by Prof. [Hongteng Xu](https://hongtengxu.github.io/).
 Prior to that, I received my bachelor's degree in Data Science from Beijing Institute of Technology, under the supervision of Prof. [Dixin Luo](https://dixinluo.github.io/).
-My research interests focus on Machine Learning driven by Geometry Algebra and AI4Science.
+My research interests focus on Machine Learning driven by Geometric Algebra and AI4Science.

 <!-- ## Research Interests